Frequently Asked Questions

-Donate: Support Aga Khan Foundation Canada's projects by donating a gift to the World Partnership Walk.
+Donate: Support Aga Khan Foundation Canada's projects by donating a gift to World Partnership Walk.

-Volunteer: Become a Volunteer for the World Partnership Walk and help us organize this world class event.
+Volunteer: Become a Volunteer for World Partnership Walk and help us organize this world class event.

-By participating in the World Partnership Walk you can help Aga Khan Foundation Canada continue its commitment to communities in 14 countries across Asia and Africa where simple yet innovative initiatives are targeting basic needs and empowering citizens.
-The World Partnership Walk is the only national, grassroots event that allows you to contribute directly to programs that give poor communities a chance to become self-sufficient.
+By participating in World Partnership Walk you can help Aga Khan Foundation Canada continue its commitment to communities in 15 countries across Asia and Africa where simple yet innovative initiatives are targeting basic needs and empowering citizens.
+World Partnership Walk is the only national, grassroots event that allows you to contribute directly to programs that give poor communities a chance to become self-sufficient.

 "RAIN OR SHINE, WALK WITH YOUR FAMILY, BRING YOUR LUNCH."